edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 ## Secrets

-!!! edgey "EdgeX 2.0"
-    New in EdgeX 2.0 the Device Services now have the capability to store and retrieve secure secrets.
-Note that currently this only applies to Go based Device Services.
-The C SDK currently does not have support for `secrets` which is planned for the Jakarta 2.1 release.

 #### Configuration

+!!! edgey "Edgex 3.0"
+    For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
+It has default values which can be overridden with environment variables.
+See the [SecretStore Overrides](../CommonEnvironmentVariables/#secretstore-overrides) section for more details.

 All instances of Device Services running in secure mode require a `SecretStore` to be created for the service by the Security Services.
 See [Configuring Add-on Service](../../../security/Ch-Configuring-Add-On-Services) for details on configuring a `SecretStore` to be created for the Device Service.
 With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all Device Services need the `redisdb` known secret added to their `SecretStore` so they can connect to the Secure EdgeX MessageBus.
 See the [Secure MessageBus](../../../security/Ch-Secure-MessageBus) documentation for more details.

 Each Device Service also has detailed configuration to enable connection to it's exclusive `SecretStore`

-!!! example "Example - SecretStore configuration for Device MQTT"
-    ```toml
-    [SecretStore]
-    Type = "vault"
-    Host = "localhost"
-    Port = 8200
-    Path = "device-mqtt/"
-    Protocol = "http"
-    RootCaCertPath = ""
-    ServerName = ""
-    TokenFile = "/tmp/edgex/secrets/device-mqtt/secrets-token.json"
-      [SecretStore.Authentication]
-      AuthType = "X-Vault-Token"
-    ```

 #### Storing Secrets

 ##### Secure Mode

 When running an Device Service in secure mode, secrets can be stored in the SecretStore by making an HTTP `POST` call to the `/api/v2/secret` API route on the Device Service.
-The secret data POSTed is stored to the `SecretStore` based on values in the `[SecretStore]` section of the configuration.
+The secret data POSTed is stored to the service's secure`SecretStore` .
 Once a secret is stored, only the service that added the secret will be able to retrieve it.
 See the [Secret API Reference](https://app.swaggerhub.com/apis-docs/EdgeXFoundry1/device-sdk/2.0.0#/default/post_secret) for more details and example.

 ##### Insecure Mode